 These birds live most of the time at sea, and their feather is made in a way that it deflects water, and touching them ruins it.

 Please touch them only if they are lost or in danger.

 Photo: See this little guy taking care of its plumes

 - Don't walk too close to the void

 As we said before, these creatures dig their nest up the cliffs so please avoid walking too close to the void.
 You could destroy their nests and the eggs that are inside.

 And you could even fall down also, and you do not want that to happen, do you!

 ARE PUFFINS ENDANGERED?

-Unfortunately, puffins are considered as a "vulnerable" species by the IUCN red list.
-According to last recordings their number is going down.
+Unfortunately, puffins are considered a "vulnerable" species by the IUCN red list.
+According to the last recordings, their number is going down.